 - Riding with a passenger

 - Not wearing safety gear such as helmets

 Depending on the unique circumstances of the ATV crash, injury or wrongful death liability may fall on the operator, the property owner, or the ATV manufacturer.

 Who to Turn to After an ATV Crash in Texas

 As with any personal injury case, a full investigation is necessary after such an incident to determine who's responsible for your injury or a loved one’s death.
 It's important to work with a lawyer who understands the potential causes of ATV crashes and who can identify the right defendants.

 If someone else was responsible for this tragedy, you may be able to recover compensation for past and future medical expenses, lost income, out-of-pocket costs, and pain and suffering.
 However, your time to do so is limited by the Texas statute of limitations for personal injury.
 In most situations, you have only two years to file your claim.

 Request a Free Consultation

-If you’re hurt in an ATV or UTV wreck, our attorneys are available to talk to you about your legal options.
+If you’re hurt in an ATV or UTV wreck, our personal injury attorneys are available to talk to you about your legal options.
 Please call us or reach out to us via this website today to schedule your free, no-obligation consultation.